-David Trimble: Reaction to the death of former First Minister
+David Trimble: Reaction to the death of former first minister

 He made a huge contribution to Northern Ireland, and to political life in the United Kingdom.

 Throughout some of the most difficult years of the Troubles, David was a committed and passionate advocate for the Union, at a time when doing so placed a considerable threat to his safety.

 Whilst our political paths parted within the Ulster Unionist Party, there can be no doubting his bravery and determination in leadership at that time.

 He was a committed and passionate unionist who always wanted the best for Northern Ireland.